openhab/openhab-google-assistant/docs/USAGE.md

 ## Latest Changes

 ::: tip State of this document
-This documentation refers to release [v3.7.0](https://github.com/openhab/openhab-google-assistant/releases/tag/v3.7.0) of [openHAB Google Assistant](https://github.com/openhab/openhab-google-assistant) published on 2023-10-10
+This documentation refers to release [v3.8.0](https://github.com/openhab/openhab-google-assistant/releases/tag/v3.8.0) of [openHAB Google Assistant](https://github.com/openhab/openhab-google-assistant) published on 2023-11-03
 :::

+### v3.8.0

+- Added `colorTemperatureInverted=true` option to [`SpecialColorLight`](#light-as-group-with-separate-controls) allowing users to invert the percentage to Kelvin conversion for the `lightColorTemperature` item

 ### v3.7.0

 - Adjusted [`Fan`](#fan-hood-airpurifier) to use `supportsFanSpeedPercent` option